+Rail

-Rail Customer transfer from rail services will occur between platforms at Epping, Chatswood, Martin Place, Centra these stations clear and intuitive wayfinding should be provided to ensure an easy customer transfer.
-At othe stations and use existing footpaths to connect to other rail stations.
-Sydney Metro interchanges shall incorporate accessible facilities, and safe, accessible paths of travel between platforms, in accordance with the Disability Standards for Accessible Public Transport 2002 (DSAPT).
-Light rail, bus and ferry Transfer to other public transport modes is a high priority in station planning.
-These services expand the effer Seamless and safe transfer is required in order to encourage linked trips within the public transport network.
-Sydney Metro interchanges shall incorporate accessible facilities and safe, accessible paths of travel between facilities, in accordance with the DSAPT.
-Coaches Transfer to coaches is the next highest priority after public transport in station planning.
-Coach services prov NSW destinations.
-Safe transfers between coaches and the connecting public transport services and/or surro- high level customer experience.
-Sydney Metro interchanges shall incorporate accessible facilities and safe, accessible paths of travel between accordance with the DSAPT.
+Customer transfer from rail services will occur between platforms at Epping, Chatswood, Martin Place, Central, Sydenham, and Bankstown stations.
+At these stations clear and intuitive wayfinding should be provided to ensure an easy customer transfer.
+At other stations customers will need to exit the stations and use existing footpaths to connect to other rail stations.

+Sydney Metro interchanges shall incorporate accessible facilities, and safe, accessible paths of travel between Sydney Metro platforms and other rail platforms, in accordance with the Disability Standards for Accessible Public Transport 2002 (DSAPT).

+Light rail, bus and ferry

+Transfer to other public transport modes is a high priority in station planning.
+These services expand the effective catchment area of Sydney Metro.
+Seamless and safe transfer is required in order to encourage linked trips within the public transport network.

+Sydney Metro interchanges shall incorporate accessible facilities and safe, accessible paths of travel between station and light rail, bus and ferry facilities, in accordance with the DSAPT.

+Coaches

+Transfer to coaches is the next highest priority after public transport in station planning.
+Coach services provide connection to major city and regional NSW destinations.
+Safe transfers between coaches and the connecting public transport services and/or surrounding land use is important to ensure high level customer experience.

+Sydney Metro interchanges shall incorporate accessible facilities and safe, accessible paths of travel between the station and the coach facility, in accordance with the DSAPT.